1Password/kubernetes-secrets-injector/README.md

 ### Step 6: Provide 1Password CLI credentials on your pod or deployment

-Provide your pod or deployment with 1Password CLI credentials to perform the injection.
-One possibility to safely provide these secrets is to [create Kubernetes Secrets](#step-1-create-a-kubernetes-secret-containing-opconnecttoken) and referring to them in your deployment configuration.
+Provide your Pod or Deployment with 1Password CLI credentials to perform the injection.
+One possibility to safely provide these credentials is to [create a Kubernetes Secret](#step-1-create-a-kubernetes-secret-containing-opconnecttoken) and refer to it in your deployment configuration.

 ```yaml
 # your-app-pod/deployment.yaml